-The Civil Aeronautics Administration (CAA) was created in 1938 and took over control of air traffic at en route ATC facilities and airports in 1942, until the FAA was established in 1958.
+The Civil Aeronautics Administration (CAA) was created in 1938 and took over control of air traffic at enroute ATC facilities and airports in 1942.

-With no radar, transponders, and few radio navigational aids (navaids), it must have been quite a challenge to keep airplanes safely separated, especially with thousands of military airplanes swarming through the airspace in support of World War II.
-That system consisted of instrument flight rules (IFR) flight plans, airways, position reports, and clearances and is the basis of today's ATC system.^[1]
+With no radar, no transponders, and few radio navigational aids, it must have been quite a challenge to keep airplanes safely separated, especially with thousands of military airplanes swarming through the airspace in support of World War II.
+The 1940s system consisted of instrument flight rules (IFR) flight plans, airways, position reports, and clearances, and is the basis of today's ATC system.1